Digital Humanities, Master Programme

 Year 1

-Introduction to digital humanities, 7.5 credits
+Introduction to Digital Humanities, 7.5 credits

-Critical theory and digital transformation, 7.5 credits
+Critical Theory and Digital Transformation, 7.5 credits

-Programming for digital humanities, 7.5 credits
+Programming for Digital Humanities, 7.5 credits

-Interactive technologies for digital humanities, 7.5 credits
+Interactive Technologies for Digital Humanities, 7.5 credits

-Digitisation of cultural heritage, 7.5 credits
+Digitisation of Cultural Heritage, 7.5 credits

 After these first six courses, the student who takes the one-year Master’s degree (60 credits) has to take the

-Degree project in Digital Humanities – first year master level, 15 credits
+Master Thesis in Digital Humanities – first year master level, 15 credits

 The student who choose to take the two-year Master’s degree (120 credits) needs to take the following two courses: